suborbital/docs/website/docs/quickstart.md

 ## Create an environment

 We can set up multiple separate environments for each of our organizations.
-These could be used for separating production/development/staging environments, or to create different applications for distinct use cases.
+These could be used for separating production/development/staging environments,or to create different applications for distinct use cases.

 Let's set up our first environment for development!
 We'll give it:

 - The name `demo.dev`
 - The description `development environment`

-Once we've created our environment, we'll be shown our environment's dashboard.
-The dashboard contains information about various usage metrics related to the Extension Engine.
+Once we've created our environment, we'll be shown our environment's dashboard.The dashboard contains information about various usage metrics related to the Extension Engine.

 Here we can see a counter for function builds and build minutes.
-Both of these  currently 0 because we still need to set up our first integration.
+Both of these are currently 0 because we still need to set up our first integration.

 ## Create an access key